ruchirgarg05/gpu-map-reduce/KMeans/README.md

 ## K-Means Clustering

+General Idea:
+Map: Assign Data points to the closest centre (assign centroids)
+Reduce: Revise cluster centers as mean of the new clusters.

 Modified version of the Map-Reduce framework used in the other two examples to implement K-Means It's modified to run the steps for a specific number of iterations, and also pass the centroids (which are outputs) to the mapper kernel as well, since they're required to generate the mapping.